Doctor of Physical Therapy

 Optional Supplemental Application Material

-The following are items that may be included to potentially strengthen an application or demonstrate the applicant’s ability to succeed in the program.
+The following items may be included to potentially strengthen an application or demonstrate the applicant’s ability to succeed in the program.

 - GRE: The GRE is optional.
 If an applicant feels GRE scores would enhance the application, scores may be submitted (Code: 3177), along with a statement from the applicant of why they believe their GRE scores are as important or more important of an indicator of academic success than their GPA.
 GRE is not scored separately in the application process, but rather would be considered with GPA.

 - Observation Hours: Physical therapy observation and/or work experience as a physical therapist technician/aide or office assistant is encouraged but not required.
-The faculty feel applicants who have completed observation hours, worked as a rehabilitation aide, or have had other physical therapy experience are likely to be better prepared to answer application questions and feel more connected to their future profession at the start of the educational training.
-However, faculty also recognize it is not feasible for all applicants to have the same opportunities regarding observing, working in a physical therapy setting, or having other physical therapy experiences.
-Therefore, we have made the decision to not require such hours.
+Applicants who have completed observation hours, worked as a rehabilitation aide, or have other physical therapy experience are likely to be better prepared to answer application questions and feel more connected to their future profession at the start of the educational training.
+However, we recognize it is not feasible for all applicants to have the same opportunities regarding observing, working in a physical therapy setting, or having other physical therapy experiences.
+Therefore, we have made the decision not to require such hours.
 Instead, we have provided links on our Resource page to assist applicants with learning more about physical therapy through alternative methods.
 Applicants who have completed observation hours or obtained exposure to physical therapy work experiences should include this in their application as part of their work/volunteer experiences or observation hours.

 Admissions Procedures

 The DPT Program uses rolling admissions.
 Completed applications will be reviewed upon acceptance; the Program does not require interviews, but does encourage engagement with the program as outlined above.
 Applicants will be notified of their application status at various points throughout the review process.
-Once notified of provisional acceptance, applicants must send a $500 deposit to reserve a space in the entering class.
-A second $250 deposit will be required at a later date.
-Deposits are non-refundable, but are credited toward the first semester’s tuition.
+Once notified of provisional acceptance, applicants must pay a $500 deposit to reserve a space in the entering class.
+A second $250 deposit is required in May.
+Deposits are non-refundable and will be credited towards the first semester’s tuition.

 The North Central College Doctor of Physical Therapy Program does not discriminate against qualified people with disabilities in the admissions process.
 We do require all students to meet the Program’s Essential Functions and Technical Standards with or without reasonable accommodations.